mrphlip/lrrbot/README.md

 ### Linux (Ubuntu 16.10)
 Things not covered: `keys.json` for `!highlight`, tokens and secrets for Patreon integration, Slack integration.

  1. These commands assume Ubuntu 16.10 and that you're using Bash as your shell.
 Adapt as needed.

+	Currently lrrbot works with postgresql >= 9.5 and python >= 3.5 and < 3.7, if the exact versions in the command below are unavailable on your operating system.
     ```
     sudo apt-get install git postgresql-9.5 postgresql-server-dev-9.5 python3.5-dev virtualenv build-essential
     git clone git@github.com:mrphlip/lrrbot